Code-the-Dream-School/school-pages/src/pages/node-express/lesson11-a1.md

 This is a little cheat sheet so that you don't find it too hard.

 - How do you know it is a delete?
 Each of the delete buttons is given a class of deleteButton.
 You check for that class in the e.target.
 - How do you know which entry to delete?
-The id of the entry is stored in the dataset.id of the button, as done in the buildJobsTable function.
+The id of the entry is stored in the dataset.id of the button.
 - How do you do the delete?
 You need a call to fetch with a method of DELETE giving the URL of that entry.
-Be sure you include the authorization header.
+Be sure you include the JWT in the authorization header.
 Also, remember that fetch is asynchronous, and should be called in a try/catch block.
 - What do you do if the delete succeeds?
 First, you put a message in the text content of the message paragraph.
 Second, you redraw the table showing the updated list of entries.
-You can redraw the table by dispatching an event to startDisplay.
-You'll see other places in the code where this is done?
+The jobs.js module has a function for this.
 - What do you do if the delete fails?
 Put a message indicating the failure in the message paragraph.
 - Anything else?
 You don't want to take input while these asynchronous operations are in progress, so you set the enabled flag before you start them, and clear it afterwards.